the French flag book cover

 Locke develops a psychology based on a naturalistic theory of knowledge.

-His aim is to ground the objectivity of the objective sciences.
-To this end, Locke identifies the Cartesian ego with the soul, which knows its inner states through the experience of itself.
+His aim is to ground the validity of the objective sciences.
+To this end, Locke identifies the Cartesian ego with the soul, which knows its inner states through self-experience.

 1 II, 16, p.85